ritaprova/Leetcode-Nov-challenge/README.md

-# Leetcode-Nov-challenge
+# Leetcode-challenges
-practice repository with code snippets from leetcode nov challenge
+practice repository with code snippets from leetcode  challenges